 If you want two subjects within the same portrait you’ll need at least a 14 x 16 inch format so I can include enough detail, and for three subjects you’ll need at least the 16 x 23 inch size.

 Choosing the pose

-Deciding on the type of pose you’d like for your portrait can be tricky because this is the point where you really need to think about what sort of portrait you want.
-There’s no right or wrong answer here and it’s completely a personal choice as to how you want your subject represented.
-If it’s your child, what aspect of their character do you want to capture?
-Do you want to see a particular expression, that you know very well?
+When it comes to choosing the pose for your subject there’s no right or wrong answer and it’s really completely a personal choice as to how you want to see your subject represented.
+If that subject is your child, what aspect of their character do you want to see?
+Do you want to select a photo that captures a particular expression that you know very well?